ahwillia/CatViews.jl/README.md

 typeof(x)            # returns Array, rather than SubArray
 ```

-Furthermore, if you mutate `x` in this example, the chances aren't automatically reflected in `A` and `B`.
+Furthermore, if you mutate `x` in this example, the changes aren't automatically reflected in `A` and `B`.

 ```julia
 A = randn(10, 10);